williamSanjaya-UGM/Java-Excercise1/readme.md

+budiRelation: based on your input, search who is budi's first connection and second connection, it will give output consist of how many people budi doesn't know.
+Budi number is 0.ex if you put:
+7 4
+0 5
+3 0
+5 2
+4 5
+will give output 2, because budi doesn't know 1 and 6

 caesarCipher: a simple CaesarCipher algorithm, the formula;
 E=(p+k) Mod 26, ex:k=3, so: E=(p+3) Mod 26
 D=(c-k) Mod 26, ex:k=3, so: D=(c-3) Mod 26